davidsosa/CarND-Semantic-Segmentation/README.md

 # Semantic Segmentation
 ### Introduction
-In this project, you'll label the pixels of a road in images using a Fully Convolutional Network (FCN).
+In this project, the pixels of a road are labeled in images using a Fully Convolutional Network (FCN).

 ### Setup
 ##### GPU